 Lesson 22 completes the learning of contractions.
 Lessons 23-30 introduce other UEB signs required in braille transcription and their rules of use.
-Lesson 31 provides an opportunity to transcribe longer passages following Australian formatting guidelines.
+Lesson 31 provides an opportunity to transcribe longer passages with reference to the Australian Braille Authority Rules and Guidelines for Formatting Braille, 2016.
+These may differ to the rules set by other braille authorities.